trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

   )
 ```

-Second, if the system mathching is done by matching to the `hostname`, then
+Second, if the system selection is done by matching to the `hostname`, then
 add a new `elif` statement for that set of machines.
 Note that more than one
 `hostname` machine may map to the same `<new_system_name>` (e.g. both `white`
-and `ride` machines map to the system `ride`).
+and `ride` machines map to the system env `ride`).

 However, if adding a new system type that will run on many machines and not
 looking at the `hostname` on the machine, then add a new `if` block to the